juanjgarridop/pa_4/report/README.md

 **Discussion of hypothesis and results**

-Based on the results reported by Bradlow (1995), I hypothesized that native speakers of English exhibit different F1 and F2 values than Spanish-English bilinguals for the vowel /u/.
+Based on the results reported by Bradlow (1995), I hypothesized that English learners of Spanish exhibit different F1 and F2 values than Spanish-English bilinguals for the vowel /u/.
 Bradlow (1995) reported that the Spanish /u/ was located at lower F1 and F2 values than the English /u/.
-I expected to observe higher F1 and F2 values for the English natives than for the Spanish-English bilinguals assuming that the natives would have influence from English, and therefore not show native Spanish values.
+I expected to observe higher F1 and F2 values for the English natives than for the Spanish-English bilinguals assuming that the English natives would have influence from English, and therefore not show native Spanish values.
 In order to test the hypothesis, I ran two independent samples T-Tests (for F1 and F2) including both groups of participants.
 Results revealed a significant difference for the F2 values of bilinguals and monolinguals (p-value = 0.0083); however, there